So many of my clients come in with this pressure to be better.

 “Let’s tell women they’re broken—and then sell them something to fix it.”

-But they’re businesspeople, too.
+But they’re not quietly healthy people, they are business people in the wellnessphere.
 They’re selling you an aesthetic that’s just out of reach.

-We live in a world that needs people to feel broken—so it can keep selling them things to fix themselves.
+We live in an economy that depends on people feeling broken—so it can keep selling them things to fix themselves.

-What if you looked at all the rituals and routines and just asked yourself:
+What if you looked at all of your rituals and routines and just asked yourself:

 “Do I love this?
 Or do I think I should love this?”